 Mark Carney, ex-Bank of Canada governor, launches bid to replace Trudeau

-Carney slams Conservative leader Pierre Poilievre at his leadership campaign launch and vows to build Canada’s economy.
+Carney slams Conservative leader Pierre Poilievre at his leadership campaign launch and promises to build Canada’s economy.

 Mark Carney, the former head of the Bank of Canada, has formally entered the race to replace Prime Minister Justin Trudeau as leader of the ruling Liberal Party.